All Episodes

 And then count three.

-We talked about title 21, guys.
+We talked about Title 21, guys.

-Title 21 is the control substances portion of the United States code.
+Title 21 is the control substances portion of the United States Code.

-Um, that's where all the drug laws are from.
+That's where all the drug laws are from.

-And um, there you go.
+And there you go.

-David C. Wise, special counsel, United States Department of Justice.
+David C.Y. special counsel, United States Department of Justice.

-And when they bring special counsel in like this, guys, is typically to uh go after a figure that has high political influence.
+And when they bring special counsel in like this, guys, is typically to go after a figure that has high political influence.

-Uh goddamn, what's his name?
+God damn, what's his name?

 Jack something.

-Someone in the chat, Jack something.
+Someone in the chat.

 Okay.

-Uh Jack.
+Jack.

 Oh, okay.